vnLab-Lodz/CP-gatsby-starter/README.md

-First install all the gatsby plugins with npm with the following command:
+Prerequirements:

-`npm install gatsby-plugin-react-helmet gatsby-source-filesystem gatsby-transformer-remark gatsby-plugin-typescript gatsby-plugin-sass gatsby-plugin-manifest gatsby-plugin-offline`
+`node v14.15.1`

----
+`npm v6.14.8`

-Secondly install all the dependent modules:
+Then in order to install all plugins and dependencies use the following command:

-`npm install gatsby react react-dom react-helmet`
+`npm install`

 ---

 Quick structure prompt